 HIV can only be transmitted from one partner to another by way of a few select bodily fluids, including blood, semen, vaginal fluids, rectal fluids and breast milk from an HIV positive individual.
-The fluids listed need to come into contact with mucus membranes, damaged tissue, or directly injected into a person’s bloodstream via a non-sterile syringe or needle.
+Bodily fluids are absorbed into the mucus membranes or infected blood is directly injected into a person’s bloodstream via a non-sterile syringe or needle.

-In the US, receptive anal sex is the highest risk behavior for HIV transmission, anal sex being the highest risk activity.
+In the US, anal sex is the highest risk activity in the form of receptive anal positions.
 Vaginal sex is less risky, but unprotected vaginal sex with an HIV positive partner is still a very high risk behavior.

 Oral Sex (Rare)